michieriffic/say-hello-world/README.md

 # Say "Hello World" in different programming languages

 Almost everything starts with "Hello World" in programming.
-This book is a collection of ways you can start learning a new programming language.
+This book is a collection of ways you can start learning a new programming language or a new technology.

 ![Hello World](https://raw.githubusercontent.com/michieriffic/say-hello-world/master/HelloWorld.png)